 So you’re back in that windowless room, and Jasmine from R&D is still yelling at Tom from marketing.
 Tom wants to focus on differentiated features and selling tactics based on outmaneuvering competitors.
 Jasmine wants to talk about pain points.
 How do you help them resolve their differences?

 Recognize the benefits of holding multiple mental models, and encourage a moment of cross-silo communication and understanding.

-The jobs-to-be-done view of the world is a useful starting point for a product that do not yet exist, and has the added benefit of uniting everyone’s focus on customer needs (rather than competitive moves).
+The jobs-to-be-done view of the world is a useful starting point for a product that does not yet exist and has the added benefit of uniting everyone’s focus on customer needs (rather than competitive moves).
 That’s a good thing.
 But jobs-to-be-done is an awkward starting place for many to wrap their heads around.